Economy dominates Zambia's general election | DW | 11.08.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-A new president and parliament is being elected in Zambia under difficult circumstances.
-The economy is crumbling and human rights are being violated in a former model democracy in Africa.
+Zambians are electing a new president and parliament under difficult circumstances.
+In this former model democracy in Africa, the economy is crumbling, press freedoms are under threat and human rights are being violated.

 Supporters of the government and the opposition — armed with machetes, axes, knives and slingshots — have repeatedly clashed in various parts of the country since campaigning began in May.